Websoft9Archive/ansible-ghost/docs/stack-components.md

 # Parameters

-The Ghost deployment package contains a sequence of software required for Ghost to run, referred to as "components".
+The Ghost deployment package contains a sequence of software (referred to as "components") required for Ghost to run.
 Below list the important information, such as the component name, installation directory path, configuration file path, port, version and etc.

 ## Path